-When planning where to stay it’s worth thinking about the social and environmental impact of your travel choices.
+When planning where to stay, it’s worth thinking about your travel choices’ social and environmental impact.

-Staying in a sustainable hotel is an important consideration and it’s especially impactful to stay in a hotel that uses renewable energy as its primarly energy source.
-Then you can look for hotel sustainability measures like the avoidance of single-use plastic, access to green space, contributions by the hotel to community projects and the fair treatment of workers.
+Staying in a sustainable hotel is an important consideration, and it’s especially impactful to stay in a hotel that uses renewable energy as its primary energy source.
+Then, you can look for hotel sustainability measures like the avoidance of single-use plastic, access to green space, contributions by the hotel to community projects and the fair treatment of workers.

-It’s also recommended to use active and public transport options to reduce noise and air pollution and greenhouse gas emissions.
-Active transport means walking and cycling and these are the most eco-friendly and healthy ways to travel.
+It’s also recommended to use active and public transport options to reduce noise, air pollution, and greenhouse gas emissions.
+Active transport means walking and cycling; these are the most eco-friendly and healthy travel methods.

 The German national travel website might also be useful for travelling sustainably in Nuremberg.

 If you have questions or want to leave a hotel review, please do so in the comments.